Discover the State Transition Testing Technique and How to utilize the State Transition Diagram:

 What You Will Learn:

-Understanding the State Transition Testing Technique
+Grasping the Concept of State Transition Testing Approach

-Definition of State Transition Testing
+State Transition Testing Explained

-When to Use State Transition Testing?
+When is State Transition Testing Useful?

 - When the application needs to be tested with a finite set of input values.

-Example of State Transition Testing in Software Testing
+An Example of State Transition Testing in Software Testing

-Let’s consider the following scenario:
+Let’s examine the following simulation:

 Software name: Manage_display_changes

-Specifications: The software responds to input requests for changing the display mode of a time display device.
+Details: The software responds to input requests for changing the display mode of a time display device.

-The different states are as follows:
+The variants states are as follows:

 State Transition diagram

-The diagram includes:
+The diagram comprises:

 #1) States: